CHEM 3214 - Medicinal and Biological Chemistry III

 - Assessment must maintain academic standards.

-Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle (Yes/No) Outcomes being assessed Approx timing of assessment Summative Assignments Formative & Summative 10% No 1-4 Weeks 5,9,13 Practical Formative & Summative 30% No 1-6 Bi-weekly, major reports due every 3 weeks Examination Summative 60% Yes (45%) 1-4 Examination period
+Assessment task Type of assessment Percentage of total assessment for grading purposes Hurdle (Yes/No) Outcomes being assessed Approx timing of assessment Summative Assignments Formative & Summative 10% No 1-4 Weeks 5,9,13 Practical Formative & Summative 30% No 1-6 Bi-weekly, major reports due every 3 weeks Examination Summative 60% Yes (45%) 1-4 Exam period

-Assessment DetailSummative Assignments
+Assessment DetailSummative Assignments (10% of final course grade)

 Students will complete assignments on the course material.
 There will be 3 assignments on the topics each worth 3.33%.
 The topics are Bioorganic Chemistry, Bioinorganic Chemistry, and Medicinal Chemistry.
 Each assignment will consist of a series of short-answer and/or multiple-choice questions.